Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

 In the area of documentation for downstream providers, it is important for model providers to produce and disseminate comprehensive technical specifications along with clear, understandable instructions for use.
 Providing detailed \textit{technical documentation and user instructions} is essential for the proper implementation and utilization of the models.
 Model providers should transparently demonstrate these practices through the \textit{technical specifications and user manuals} made available to users (i.e., foundation model-based agent developers).

 The foundation model providers should assess and document \textit{the sustainability of AI model} training and management activities.
-This includes measuring factors such as energy usage, carbon emissions, and tons of waste generated.
+This includes measuring factors such as energy usage, carbon emissions, and tons of waste generated \cite{martiny2023towards}.
 Model providers should also consider additional metrics related to model/data size, complexity, training time, and computational performance (e.g., FLOPs), as these factors can indirectly impact the environment.
 Providing detailed assessments and documentation of these metrics ensures transparency and accountability in their environmental practices.

-\textit{Quality management} is essential for model providers.
-It mandates rigorous evaluations and meticulous documentation throughout the lifecycle of AI models.
+\textit{Quality management} mandates rigorous evaluations and meticulous documentation throughout the lifecycle of AI models \cite{euaiact}.
 This process entails thorough testing and analysis to ensure reliability, accuracy, and adherence to predefined performance criteria.
 The testing report serves as crucial evidence, detailing the evaluation methods used, findings, and any adjustments made over the lifecycle.
 These practices enable the model providers to enhance transparency and facilitate continuous improvement in their model development processes, thereby allowing agent developers to ascertain the model's trustworthiness.

-The main purpose of this section is to demonstrate how our RAI Question Bank can be used for the risk assessment of AI agent systems, rather than developing a comprehensive risk assessment framework.
-This section, therefore, may lack detailed methodologies or extensive examples, as its focus is on illustrating the practical application of the question bank.